kelvinducray/CLIP/README.md

 ![CLIP](images/CLIP.png)

 # My Experimentation
-- Using CLIP as a way of storage meta-data
+1. Using CLIP as a way of storage meta-data
-- Prompt engineering
+2. Prompt engineering to annotate scenes
-- Unlabelled image search
+3. Unlabelled image search
+4. Exploration dimensionality reduction

 # Setup
+- Create a new conda environment with the required dependencies and activate it:
   - ```conda env create -f environment.yml```
+- Then run:
+  - ```conda activate clip && jupyter notebook```